mindspore-ai/docs/docs/reinforcement/docs/source_en/dqn.md

 Methods that are annotated with `@jit` will be compiled into the MindSpore computational graph for auto-parallelisation and acceleration.
 In this tutorial, we use this feature to implement an efficient `DQNTrainer` class.

-### Defining the DQNTrainer class
+### Defining the DQNTrainer Class

 The `DQNTrainer` class expresses how the algorithm runs.
-For example, iteratively collects experience through iteracting with environment and insert to replaybuffer, then obtain the data from the replay buffer to trains the targeted models.
+For example, iteratively collects experience through iteracting with environment and insert to *ReplayBuffer*, then obtain the data from *ReplayBuffer* to trains the targeted models.
 It must inherit from the `Trainer` class, which is part of the MindSpore Reinforcement API.

 The `Trainer` base class contains an `MSRL` (MindSpore Reinforcement) object, which allows the algorithm implementation to interact with MindSpore Reinforcement to implement the training logic.
 The `MSRL` class instantiates the RL algorithm components based on the previously defined algorithm configuration.
 It provides the function handlers that transparently bind to methods of actors, learners, or the replay buffer object, as defined by users.
 As a result, the `MSRL` class enables users to focus on the algorithm logic, while it transparently handles object creation, data sharing and communication between different algorithmic components on one or more workers.
 Users instantiate the `MSRL` object by creating the previously mentioned `Session` object with the algorithm configuration.